-The Cooleman Court Medical Centre is a bulk billing practice opened December 2019.
+The Cooleman Court Medical Centre is a mixed billing practice opened December 2019.
 It has an excellent position in Cooleman Court shopping centre and is situated within a DPA.

 The practice is ultra-modern and high tech.
 The design is driven by distinct architectural principles, with a strict focus on maximising space and workflow.
 The prominent, lengthy façade leads through to a dynamic reception area.
 Rooms are arranged all around the central waiting space, and an integrated kitchen/back office connects from reception to corridor.
 Wall panels, bold selections, creative lighting and Donna Sharam’s vibrant art emphasize our style.
 Overall, it is an attractive and inspiring place to practice in.

 Our team of doctors is well supported by innovative technology and dedicated staff.
-Cooleman Court Medical Centre uses the top clinical software – Best Practice, as well as the largest online health appointment booking service – HealthEngine.
+Cooleman Court Medical Centre uses the top clinical software – Best Practice, as well as one of the largest online health appointment booking services – HotDoc.

 - Early morning till late evenings and weekends